Benisgo/Symbolic11/README.md

 ## Usage

-1. Launch Symbolic11.
+1. **Launch Symbolic11.**
-2. Fill in the required details, such as link name, link type, and destination path.
-3. Click the "Create Link" button to generate the link using the `mklink` command.
-4. View the information bar for status updates and confirmation messages.
+2. **Select Link Type:** Choose the type of symbolic link you want to create (Symbolic Link, Hard Link, Junction Link).
+3. **Select File Type:** Specify whether the link is for a file or folder.
+4. **Enter Link Folder:** Provide the path where the link will be created.
+5. **Enter Link Name:** Input the name of the link.
+6. **Enter Destination:** Specify the path to the target folder or file that the link will point to.
+7. **Click "Create Link":** Complete the process by clicking the "Create Link" button.

 ## Screenshots

 Include screenshots or gifs demonstrating the user interface and the process of creating links.

-## Contributing

-If you'd like to contribute to Symbolic11, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE.txt).

 ## Acknowledgments

-- Thanks to the creators of Windows 11 for the design inspiration.
+- Special thanks to the creators of WPF UI for inspiring the design.
-- Special thanks to the contributors and users of Symbolic11.
+- Thanks to the contributors and users of Symbolic11.

 ## Support

-For bug reports, feature requests, or general inquiries, please [open an issue](https://github.com/yourusername/Symbolic11/issues).
+For bug reports, feature requests, or general inquiries, please [open an issue](https://github.com/Benisgo/Symbolic11/issues).

+Elevate your symbolic link creation experience with Symbolic11 — a tool that combines functionality with a touch of modern UI elegance.

 ---

-**Note:** Replace `path/to/your/logo.png` with the actual path or URL to your project's logo, and adjust the URLs based on your GitHub repository structure.